nigelhorne/ged2site/README.md

 want it.
 The configration file can be in any number of formats including INI and XML.

+    rootdir: /full/path/to/website directory
-    memory_cache: where short-term volatile information is stored, such as the country of origin of the client.
+    memory_cache: where short-term volatile information is stored, such as the country of origin of the client
-    disc_cache: where long-term information is stored, such as copies of output to see is HTTP 304 can be returned.
+    disc_cache: where long-term information is stored, such as copies of output to see is HTTP 304 can be returned

 Then upload the dynamic-site directory to your webserver.
 The databases are in CSV format.
 To speed up access you can convert to SQLite